2 Control flow, structs, modules and types

 If a method of your x struct alters the state of the object, by changing the value of any data member, then, remember to use self: *x, instead of self: x in the function signature of this method.

-You could also interpret the content discussed in this section as: “if you need to alter the state of your x struct object in one of it’s methods, you must explicitly pass the x struct object by reference to the self argument of this method”.
+You could also interpret the content discussed in this section as: “if you need to alter the state of your x struct object in one of its methods, you must explicitly pass the x struct object by reference to the self argument of this method”.

 2.4 Type inference

 We can see that this switch statement uses the order object as input.
 This order object is one of the inputs of this fence() function, and we can see in the type annotation, that this object is of type AtomicOrder.
-We can also see a bunch of values inside the switch statements that begins with a dot character, such as .release and .acquire.
+We can also see a bunch of values inside the switch statements that begin with a dot character, such as .release and .acquire.

 Because these weird values contain a dot character before them, we are asking the zig compiler to infer the types of these values inside the switch statement.
 Then, the zig compiler is looking into the current context where these values are being used, and it is trying to infer the types of these values.